UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 Research Question, Paper 2<sup>1</sup>: _The existence and extent of racial discrimination on Airbnb_

 Both of these research questions (essentially the same research question, with some variation) could be investigated using a digital survey methodology.
-This would be implemented through a series of questions on individuals' (hosts') attitudes towards renting to specific races or other categories of guests.
+This would be implemented through a series of questions on individuals' (hosts' and renters') attitudes towards renting to or from specific races or other categories of guests.
 This would provide a certain measure of the extent of discrimination on this platform.
-However, this approach has a number of major drawbacks, as detailed below.
+However, this approach has a number of drawbacks, as detailed below.

 _What are the potential drawbacks?_

 __Representation Error__

 There are a number of risks apparent with respect to representation error.
-Coverage error may result from only surveying Airbnb hosts for particular types of properties, or in a particular date range.
+Coverage error may result from only surveying Airbnb hosts and renters for particular types of properties, or in a particular date range.
 If the researchers only engage with individuals from a subset of cities (as they did with the above papers) then they risk sampling error.
 Lastly, if there is insufficient incentive for individuals to participate, then they risk non-response error.

 __Measurement Error__

 As a charged subject, it would be very difficult to collect viable response data from hosts without substantial risk of social desirability bias.
 While it may not be a challenge to draw out honest responses from guests (who may or may not have experienced discrimination), there are strong social norms which would prevent hosts from admitting to prejudiced feelings.
 In fact, this effect is likely to be so strong that it is unlikely the results would have any meaningful external validity.

 Another potential drawback is that this approach would require permission from Airbnb to engage with their members in a systematic way.
 The researchers are unlikely to evade detection if they use guest accounts to contact hosts asking them to respond to a survey.
 This likely violates Airbnb's terms of service.
 Thus, the only way to conduct this survey would be in collaboration with Airbnb itself.
 The introduction of a new stakeholder, Airbnb, would be a limiting factor in terms of what can be asked, and how the survey can be conducted.

-One additional risk/drawbacks is the potentially prohibitive cost for running a survey on a valid sample for a diverse population such as Airbnb hosts.
+One additional risk/drawbacks is the potentially prohibitive cost for running a survey on a valid sample for a diverse population such as Airbnb hosts and renters.
 This could easily run into hundreds of thousands of individuals to be surveyed, if researchers are seeking a high amount of generalizability.

 __What can mitigate these drawbacks?__